 Cryptocurrency Contributions.
 The amount of a cryptocurrency contribution is the fair market value of the cryptocurrency at the time the payment processor obtains possession of the contribution.
-The entire amount of the cryptocurrency contribution is reported as a monetary contribution.
+The entire amount of the cryptocurrency contribution is reported as a nonmonetary contribution.
 The processing fee charged by the payment processor is not deducted from the amount reported.
 However, the processing fee charged by the payment processor is reportable as an expenditure of the committee at the time the fee is deducted or charged.
+In the "Description of Payment" column, include "cryptocurrency contribution" in the description.